 HAITI: WASTE IN TIME

-This represents Haiti, and its desperate struggle to lift itself from the depths of misery and corruption that has plagued the country - by far the most corrupt in the Caribbean - for decades.
-The vast landfill is owned by the government and situated directly above the Plain Cul-De-Sac aquifer - the same water that provides drinking water for the poorest neighborhoods of Port-Au-Prince.
-For me, this neglect by the Haitian government motivated my need to tell this story.
-There are around 2,000 people who make up this 'dump community'.
-They do not have medical help or clean water to wash in.
-There are mountains of dioxin-smoking waste that grow daily only yards from where families live in rough tin shacks.
+Today, there are around 2,000 people who make up this 'dump community'.
+They do not have medical help or clean water to wash in and work amongst mountains of dioxin-smoking waste that grow daily only yards from where families live in rough tin shacks.
 Despite growing health issues related to the toxins being carelessly dumped, none of the solid waste disposal companies contracted by the government provide their workers with anything more plastic gloves.

 Most of the dump recyclers have major respiratory and other health issues.
 The landscape is filled with the smoke from burning rubber, plastics and garbage.
 Large pigs roam the mountains of trash, feeding off the rotting household waste.
 They are eventually killed and sold by the internal dump-appointed bosses.